The Best Scenic Drives in Colorado Springs (and Beyond) for Fall Leaf Peeping 2024

 45 miles from Central Colorado Springs | Late September through Early October

-We hope you’ll love exploring Colorado Springs in fall, as well as all the other destinations to see autumn foliage and golden aspen trees in Colorado.
+We hope you’ll love exploring these scenic drives in Colorado Springs in fall.
+We also think you’ll enjoy all the other destinations to see autumn foliage and golden aspen trees in Colorado.
 Before you go, be sure to stop by Honest Accurate for an inspection before those longer, high-elevation road trips.
-And remember, fall means that winter will be here before you know it, so it’s time to start thinking about switching to winter tires and checking your car battery.
-We’ll be here to help (we save our leaf peeping for our days off).
+And remember, fall means that winter will be here before you know it.
+It’s time to start thinking about switching to winter tires and checking your car battery.
+We’ll be here to help.
+(We save our leaf peeping for our days off).